Buildings and architecture

 The gothic style Front Quad comprising the Lodge, Warden's Lodgings, Hall, Chapel, Senior Common Room, function rooms and student accommodation, form the oldest parts of Wadham College

 Wadham’s main building was designed by architect, or master mason, William Arnold and erected between 1610 and 1613.
 The traditional Oxford Gothic style of the building is modified by classical decorative detail, most notably the ‘frontispiece’ (which faces visitors on entry to the College) framing statues of James I and founders, Nicholas and Dorothy Wadham.
 Classical, too, is the over-powering emphasis on symmetry.
 The central quadrangle, originally gravelled, was laid to lawn in 1809.
-The building comprises the Wardens Lodgings, the Hall, Chapel, Porters’ Lodge, Senior Common Room, function rooms and student accommodation.

 The Hall, one of the largest in Oxford, is notable for its great hammer-beam roof and for the Jacobean woodwork of the entrance screen.
 The portraits include those of the founders and of distinguished members of the college.
 The large portrait in the gallery is of Lord Lovelace, who delivered Oxford to William of Orange during the Revolution of 1688; the inscription records his role in freeing England 'from popery and slavery'.